 - <F5> Start single optimization.
-This function should be used when the problem is well defined and the Utopia and Nadir points are calculated, but if they are not the system automatically calculates them first. - 2. <F6> Calculate the Utopia and Nadir points.
+This function should be used when the problem is well defined and the Utopia (and Neutral) points are calculated, but if they are not the system automatically calculates them first. - 2. <F6> Calculate the Utopia and Neutral points.
+Reference point is set to Neutral.
 This function gives you an information about ranges of variations of the objectives.
 The Utopia point can be understood as the best solution (but typically not attainable) on all objectives.
-Nadir point is just the opposite: it is the worst possible solution (typically attainable but not effective).
-Remember that due to numerical complications connected with exact calculation of the nadir point the values in the Nadir column of the spreadsheet specify only the rough approximation of the point.

-- <F7> Proceed with the limited interaction in the graphic mode.
-In the graphic mode only modifications of the reference point can be done and single optimization runs can be invoked. - 4. <F8> Calculate the neutral solution.
+- 3. <F7> Proceed with the limited interaction in the graphic mode.

+In the graphic mode only modifications of the reference point can be done and single optimization runs can be invoked. - 4. <F8> Specialized graphics for water models.